Table of contents

 For example, SuSE 15 added EKU code signing verification in kernel version 5.3.18-24.34-default, which required a new public key version, DS20_v2.der.

-If a public key for Secure Boot becomes invalid for any of these reasons, and you don't replace it, then an "Engine Offline" error message could appear in the console, and the computer will not be protected.
+If a public key for Secure Boot becomes invalid for any of these reasons and you do not replace it, then an "Engine Offline" error message might appear in the console and the computer could become unprotected.

 Enroll a Secure Boot key for AWS